Classroom Management Differentiation in Instruction

 • including a small image included to provide a simple, on-the-page provocation.

-• coming with a separate editing checklist with visual cues to support your students without cluttering the page.
+• providing a separate editing checklist with visual cues as a tool to support your students without cluttering the page.

 • backsides for each level of writing paper to encourage more writing.